Meta Quest 3S vs. Quest 2: New brain and eyes, old tricks

 Fresnel lenses: While the Quest 3 upgraded to pancake lenses that make the headset 30% slimmer, the Quest 3S uses the same Fresnel lens, which requires more empty space between lens and display.
 It also creates a noticeable "sweet spot" when using either headset; you're more likely to turn your head to look around a VR world because the periphery appears blurrier than it does with pancake lenses.

 IPD lens adjustment: You can adjust the lenses to any of three interpupillary distances (IPD): 58mm, 63mm, or 68mm.
-We have a guide on how to measure your IPD, which also mentions that you can slide the lenses between these settings — around 60.5mm or 65.5mm — if your IPD doesn't perfectly match these presets.
+We have a guide on how to adjust your lens distance to match your IPD; it explains that you can slide the lenses between these presets — around 60.5mm or 65.5mm — if your IPD doesn't perfectly match them.
+Or you can look for a 3D-printed IPD expander if your eyes are wider than 68mm.

 LCD resolution: Meta uses the same LCD in the Quest 2 and Quest 3S, both sharing 1,832 x 1,920 pixels per eye, which equals 773 pixels per inch or about 20 pixels per degree.
 If you compare the Quest 3 vs. Quest 2 for visuals, the newer headset hits 2,064 x 2,208, or about 25 PPD, giving a significant boost.